Consumer Finance Awards 2025: Customer-Owned Institution of the Year

 Related Stories

-From the expert team at Money, Australia's longest-running and highest-selling personal finance magazine, trusted by Australians for over two decades.
-Backed by award-winning journalists and financial experts, the Money team delivers reliable, practical advice on saving, investing, budgeting, tax, superannuation, property and retirement.
-Money also hosts the popular Friends With Money podcast, helping Australians make smarter money decisions.
+Money has helped Australians make smarter financial decisions for more than 20 years.
+As Australia's longest-running and highest-selling personal finance magazine, it delivers expert advice on investing, budgeting, tax, superannuation, property, retirement and cost-of-living challenges.
+Backed by award-winning journalists and financial specialists, Money provides practical tips, market insights and trusted guidance to help Australians grow, protect and manage their wealth.
+The team also hosts the popular Friends With Money podcast.
 Follow Money on Facebook, Instagram, LinkedIn, X (formerly Twitter) and TikTok for trusted personal finance news, tools and strategies that work.